Dorothea Waddingham: Trial

 Waddingham's trial started on 4 February 1936 before Justice Rayner Goddard.
 Her barrister was Mr. Eales, with the prosecution by Norman Birkett (a rarity, for Birkett normally handled criminal defence).
 Birkett brought out much damaging testimony, including how Ada Baguley's last meal was heavy and rich for a woman in her condition: Waddingham admitted that she gave Ada pork, baked potatoes, kidney beans, and two portions of fruit pie.
 It was suggested as an effort to disguise the cause of death and showed a lack of concern for the patient's welfare.
 The result was that Waddingham was convicted of using morphine to poison Mrs. Baguley and Ada.
 The purported motive behind the murders was to gain the Baguleys' estate.
 It was also revealed that Waddingham claimed that Dr. Mansfield gave her surplus morphine tablets for Ada Baguley, which that doctor denied.
 In trial, Sullivan was discharged for insufficient evidence, although the so-called note from Ada Baguley regarding cremation was written by him.

 Waddingham was found guilty on 27 February.
 Despite a recommendation of mercy due to her being a mother of several young children, she was hanged on 16 April 1936, having confessed to the crime shortly before her execution.
 Her execution was carried out at Winson Green Prison and her hangman was Thomas Pierrepoint, assisted by his nephew Albert Pierrepoint.

 Waddingham was a mother of five and was still breastfeeding her 3-month old baby at the time of her execution.
-10,000 people gathered outside the gaol to demonstrate against the execution, chanting "Stop this mother murder!".
+10,000 people gathered outside the gaol to demonstrate against the execution, chanting "Stop this mother murder!"
 The protests were led by the prominent abolitionist Violet Van der Elst.

 The fiancé of Ada Baguley committed suicide after her death.

 Popular culture

 The execution is dramatised in the 2005 film Pierrepoint, in which Waddingham is played by Elizabeth Hopley.
 Although the film shows Timothy Spall as Albert Pierrepoint carrying out the execution, in fact the hangman was Thomas Pierrepoint (Albert's uncle); Albert acted as his uncle's assistant.
 Further, the execution took place at Birmingham's Winson Green prison, not Holloway Prison in London as is implied in the film.
 The film is also incorrect in that it depicts the execution taking place during the war years.

-The case itself is also featured on the Investigation Discovery program Deadly Women, appearing as the second of three cases in the tenth-season episode "Cash In".
+The case itself is featured on the Investigation Discovery program Deadly Women, appearing as the second of three cases in the tenth-season episode "Cash In".

 Her case was examined in Murder, Mystery and My Family in 2019.
 A judge concluded that her conviction should be upheld.

 The case was dramatised in the episode 'Nurse Waddingham' in the 1949-51 Radio Series Secrets of Scotland Yard.